 Secondly, there are “off-label” vitamin C injections used to treat cancer, weight loss, immune function, and general health.
 If you are not vitamin C deficient or wounded, this would be the type of vitamin C injection you’d receive.
 Off-label drug use simply “means that a drug that’s been approved by the FDA for one purpose is used for a different purpose that has not been approved.”
 This means that you need a doctor’s prescription for a vitamin C injection.

 Why would you want a vitamin C injection over natural or supplemental sources?

-Depending on dose and type, vitamin C injections can last for a long period of time, which means you don’t have to remember to take a supplement every day or worry about integrating certain foods into your diet.
-Injections can also provide much higher, more potent, and purer dosages and therefore it may be more effective.
+Depending on dose and type, vitamin C injections can last for a long time, which means you don’t have to remember to take a supplement every day or worry about integrating certain foods into your diet.
+Injections can also provide much higher, more potent, and purer dosages, and therefore may be more effective.

 With that said, keep in mind that more research is necessary to substantiate these claims.

 Looking to learn a bit more about Vitamin C, where to get it on a plant-based diet, and what it can do for your body?
 Get your vitamin C education on with these articles:

 - A Green Monster’s Guide to Plant-Based Nutrition: Vitamin C

 - How Vitamin C Can Improve Your Heart Health